bufbuild/protovalidate-python/README.md

 ### Generating Code

-Sure!
-The content looks clear, but I'll add a bit more detail to ensure understanding and make the section more
-comprehensive:

-### Generating Code

 Both `buf` and `protoc` provide valuable utilities for working with protovalidate.
 While `buf` offers modern features and easier integration with various platforms, `protoc` remains a versatile tool for direct code generation.
 Experimenting with both will help you determine which is best suited to your project.